javibanda/android-recruitment-task/README.md

 You have 4 hours to complete the task.
 It's possible that you will not finish everything - try to do as much as you can.

+## Git

+It is allowed for you to create additional git branches and commits as needed.

 ## Sending your solution
 Please send your solution as a .zip file with the git inside as attachment with the thread we started sending a task in the first place.